-Majors are strongly advised to complete first the statistics requirement and then the laboratory methods requirement by the fall term of their junior year.
-Be sure to verify the specific prerequisites for laboratory courses, most of which require prior completion of a statistics course.
+Majors are strongly advised to complete first the statistics requirement and then the research methods requirement by the fall term of their junior year.
+Be sure to verify the specific prerequisites for Methods courses, most of which require prior completion of a statistics course.

 Three Courses Meeting the Distribution Requirement

 One course (3 points or greater) must be taken from each of the following three groups:

 These are courses numbered in the 2200s, 3200s, or 4200s.